labex-labs/open-source-labs/python/practical-python/lab-06-03-producers-consumers-producers-consumers-and-pipelines/step2.md

         ...
 ```

 Intermediate processing stages simultaneously consume and produce items.
 They might modify the data stream.
 They can also filter (discarding items).

-_producer_ &rarr; _processing_ &rarr; _processing_ &rarr; _consumer_
+_producer_ → _processing_ → _processing_ → _consumer_

 ```python
 def producer():